Questron 2 is the sequel to Questron, a fantasy RPG created by Strategic Simulations Inc in 1984 for the Commodore 64, Apple II, and Atari 8-bit.

 Questron 2 is the sequel to Questron, a fantasy RPG created by Strategic Simulations Inc in 1984 for the Commodore 64, Apple II, and Atari 8-bit.
 Four years later, the sequel was published, and this time it was also ported to Amiga, Atari ST, and MS-DOS.

 Questron represented for SSI the first attempt to launch a fantasy RPG.
 At that time, the studio that became famous for the official D&D licensed games (like Eye of the Beholder) didn't have the right to use this brand.
 So only "generic" fantasy games were possible.
 The inspiration for the two brothers that designed the title, Charles and John Dougherty, was clearly the Ultima saga.
 The visuals are quite similar: you have a top-down view during the exploration of the world, with excellent colorful backgrounds and detailed sprites.
-There is also some kind of isometric effect for the buildings, which is definitely better than the one used in Ultima IV or V.
+There is also some kind of isometric effect for the buildings, which is definitely better than the one used in Ultima IV: Quest of the Avatar.

 Questron II, compared to its predecessor, introduces the pseudo-3D first-person view for the dungeons, even though we are talking about a small square window in the middle of the screen.